-In the Vi editor, press the InSert key to start editing, and the ESCape key to enter a command.
-The command to write the file and quit is :WQ followed by the Enter key.
-Then update the package list, with the command:
+In the vi editor, press the Insert key to start editing, and the Escape key to enter a command.
+The command to write the file and quit is :wq followed by the Enter key.
+Then update the package list, with the commands: